darylmathison/darylmathison.github.io/README.md

 ## Summary of Techinal Expertise

-* Senior Developer using iterative, continuous integration development to implement full stack applications.
+* Senior Developer using iterative, continuous integration development to implement mid tier applications.
 * RESTful design and implementation (JAX/RS)
 * RPM design and implementation
 * Administrator of Bugzilla, Subversion, Wiki and Jenkins servers.